-To promote the highest standards of professional practice in the dental specialties by providing a forum for communication between the Dental Faculties of the Surgical Royal Colleges and the Specialist Associations in dentistry under 'Documents and Publications'.
-The Personal Professional Portfolio is also available to download in PDF format.
+To promote the highest standards of professional practice in the dental specialties by providing a forum for communication between the dental faculties of the surgical royal colleges and the specialist associations in dentistry.

 To develop a framework and a culture within which all dental specialists can demonstrate that they are keeping themselves up to date and remain fit to practise within their chosen field.